juneophone/web-socket-for-meenote/README.md

 ## Clear Ghost

   * This is the ghosting phenomenon of EPD.
-Use GC mode to eliminate ghost images.
+Use GC mode to clear ghost screen.

 ## License
   * Copyright (C) 2020 E Ink Holdings Inc. company and Jongwaye Ou